Torre Insignia: History

 After the excessive growth of Mexico City and especially the central Tlatelolco area, there was the need to start building vertically, which meant constructing housing office and apartment buildings with a height of over 20 floors.
 With the space requirement and due to rising incomes in the city, the buildings were thought to be in a strategic area, and with this in 1959 construction began with completion by 1962.
 It remains a challenge for this area as it is in a seismic zone, which was the fourth building in Mexico City and in the world with Torre Anahuac, Edificio El Moro, and Torre Latinoamericana in counting the latest technology in terms of earthquake shocks, thereby starting four of the great buildings of Mexico City.

 It was headquarters of the government bank Banobras until the 1985 Mexico City earthquake, when it was abandoned.
-It has stood empty since then.
+It stood empty until 2011, when office space in the building was leased out to other companies.
 In 2007 it was sold to Cushman & Wakefield.